Building Resilient Infrastructure and Sustainable Industries

 Promoting Equitable Access

-Particularly among desdg9 img3veloping countries, small-scale industries serve as the backbone of industrial development, generating employment and economic dynamism.
+Particularly among developing countries, small-scale industries serve as the backbone of industrial development, generating employment and economic dynamism.
 The adequate financing of these small industries is crucial and, worldwide, 31.5% of small-scale industries, including manufacturing, are benefiting from loans or lines of credit.
 Nevertheless, small industries in some regions are more likely to access loans or lines of credit for everyday business activities than in others.
 For example, more than half of all small-scale industries in Latin America and the Caribbean receive financial services while only 20.7% do so in sub-Saharan Africa.

 Just over half of the world’s population is currently using the Internet; an estimated 3.5 billion lack stable access to the Internet, with people offline living primarily in least developed countries.
 Virtually the entire world population (97%) lives within reach of a mobile cellular signal and, in 2018, 90% of the world could access the Internet through a third generation (3G) or higherquality network.
 Nevertheless, while most people live within range of these signals, not all can afford to use them.
 The cost of accessing mobile-broadband Internet remains too high for many, especially those most disadvantaged.
 In LDCs only about 20% of people use the Internet.
 Particularly in the midst of a public health crisis, universal and affordable access to the Internet is critical as it invariably increases access to information and communications technology.